DataBiosphere/duos-ui/DatasetRegistrationInfo.md

 To register your data’s info in DUOS:

+1. You must either be the Chair of a Data Access Committee (DAC) or have written agreement from a DAC using DUOS that they will assume management of your data before you are able to proceed with registering your dataset.

-1. You must first have your data available in a location where other researchers can access it, such as Broad’s <a style="color:#337ab7" href="https://app.terra.bio"> Terra </a> system.
+2. You must have your data available in a location where other researchers can access it, such as Broad’s <a style="color:#337ab7" href="https://app.terra.bio"> Terra </a> system.
 Note, DUOS is not a data repository.

-2. Once you’ve confirmed your data will be in an accessible location, you must have an organizational sign-off from your institution’s Signing Official on the DUOS Data Provider Agreement (download here), acknowledging you as an Authorized Submission Representative to register your dataset in DUOS.
+3. Once you’ve confirmed your data will be in an accessible location, you must have an organizational sign-off from your institution’s Signing Official on the DUOS Data Provider Agreement, acknowledging you as an Authorized Submission Representative to register your dataset in DUOS.

-3. You will then be allowed to complete a DUOS Dataset Registration form.
-In doing so, you will need to select a data access committee (DAC) which will be responsible for reviewing and deciding on access requests for your data.
-You must either be the Chair of the DAC or have written agreement from the DAC before they are able to assume management of your dataset.

-4. Once the form is completed and the DAC confirms their willingness to manage access requests for the data, your data will be made available in the DUOS Dataset Catalog with a unique DUOS ID that serves as an accession identifier and can be shared with publishers and requestors.
+4. You will then be allowed to complete a DUOS Dataset Registration form.
+In doing so, you will need to select the DAC which will be responsible for reviewing and deciding on access requests for your data.
+Once the form is completed and the DAC confirms their willingness to manage access requests for the data, your data will be made available in the DUOS Dataset Catalog with a unique DUOS ID that serves as an accession identifier and can be shared with publishers and requestors.